By Taz Bareham — 10 Oct 2014

-First things first.
+First things first – what is an OTA in travel?.
 An online travel agency can be utilized by a traveler in order to book everything they need for their trip in one place.
 This can include making hotel reservations, flight reservations and in-destination reservations like tours, attractions, activities.

 By working with an OTA, your business gains exposure to an otherwise untouched audience.

 Although the commission can be costly, this makes it worth it.
 People from overseas going to a country for the first time are more likely to use OTAs, because OTAs have a standard for the suppliers they list on their site.

 OTAs like Expedia use dynamic packaging so that customers can build their own package of transport, accommodation, and activities.
 Your tour or activity can be included in this convenient online shopping process.

 Some people like to book directly on your branded website after discovering it through an OTA.